biojava/biojava.github.io/_wikis/BioJava:Tutorial:Blast-like_Parsing_Cook_Book.md

 #### Step A - Create an application that sets up the parser and does the parsing

-The full source is in eventbasedparsing.TutorialEx1.
+The full source is in `eventbasedparsing.TutorialEx1`.
 Because there is no difference between what you do here, and what you would do to parse XML files there isn't much to do.
 First create a SAX Parser that deals with Blast-like output.

     XMLReader oParser = (XMLReader) new BlastLikeSAXParser();

 Next choose the Content Handler.
-In this case, we will be using the class TutorialEx1Handler, which takes a reference to an ArrayList in the constructor.
-When the SAX Parser parses the file, the ContentHandler will populate the ArrayList with Hit Ids from the summary section of the output.
+In this case, we will be using the class `TutorialEx1Handler`, which takes a reference to an `ArrayList` in the constructor.
+When the SAX Parser parses the file, the Content Handler will populate the `ArrayList` with Hit Ids from the summary section of the output.

     ContentHandler oHandler =
        (ContentHandler) new TutorialEx1Handler(oDatabaseIdList);